keeping your super safe

 • Navigate to Personal details from your profile, located in the top right of the home dashboard.

-• Here you can add two-factor authentication in the Preferences tab.
+• Here you can add multi-factor authentication in the Preferences tab.

-Once you’re set up with two-factor authentication for your online account, we’ll send a verification code to your mobile each time you log in.
+Once you’re set up with multi-factor authentication for your online account, we’ll send a verification code to your mobile each time you log in.

 Don’t have an online account yet?
 Register now so you can check in with your super regularly.